Jay1991/FurahitechPayments/README.md

 * Do you know how to improve existing docs or code?
 * Have you found a bug?

-Feel free to fork this project and send pull request, your contribution will be highly appreciated.Be ready to discuss your code and design logcs
+Feel free to fork this project and send pull request, your contribution will be highly appreciated.Be ready to discuss your code and design logics

 ## License <a name="license"></a>